Achieving CIS Security Controls 1 & 2 in Asset Management

 CIS Controls Implementation Group 3

-Implementation Group III (or IG3) is the highest stage of implementation, and includes additional controls beyond what's included in Implementation Groups I & II.
-It's designed for companies that are especially security conscious or who may be subject to industry-specific compliance requirements like PCI DSS or HIPAA .
+Implementation Group III (or IG3) is the highest implementation stage and includes additional controls beyond what's included in Implementation Groups I & II.
+It's designed for companies that are especially security conscious or may be subject to industry-specific compliance requirements like PCI DSS or HIPAA.
 These Safeguards include higher-level protections than those required by CIS implementation groups one and two.

 CIS Control 1: Inventory and Control of Enterprise Assets